LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

    to the executables to SimulatorToFMU.py.
 See :ref:`build_cmd` for the lists of arguments of SimulatorToFMU.

-2. To install SimulatorToFMU, run
+2. Install SimulatorToFMU by running

   .. code-block:: none